Rice Owls

-Rice University athletic teams are known as the Rice Owls.
+The Rice Owls are the sports teams representing Houston's Rice University in college sports.
 The name comes from the owls in Rice's crest.
 Rice participates in NCAA Division I athletics.
-A member of Conference USA, Rice sponsors teams in seven men's and seven women's NCAA sanctioned sports.
+A member of the American Conference, Rice sponsors teams in eight men's and eight women's NCAA-sanctioned sports.
 Rice was a member of the Southwest Conference until its breakup in 1996.
-Rice then joined the Western Athletic Conference before joining C-USA on July 1, 2005, and has since announced it will move to the American Athletic Conference in 2023.
-The women's swimming team moved to The American in 2022 after C-USA dropped women's swimming & diving.
+Rice then joined the Western Athletic Conference and Conference USA, until joining the then-American Athletic Conference on July 1, 2023.
+The women's swimming team moved to the American in 2022 after CUSA dropped women's swimming & diving.
 Rice is the fifth-smallest school competing in NCAA Division I FBS football measured by undergraduate enrollment, just above the University of Tulsa's 2,756 and the three FBS United States service academies's approximate 4,500.
-Rice's rivals include the cross-town Houston Cougars.
+Rice's rivals include the crosstown Houston Cougars.